-- 1.13 A new Housing Fire Safety & Climate Change Team was assembled in 2021/22 to deliver this target with the aims of tackling energy inefficiency through innovation and investment, delivering an improved standard of living in our homes, and decarbonising the built environment and removing the use of fossil fuels in our homes as fast as practicable in accordance with Net Carbon Zero targets. - 1.14 The budgets for the Fire Safety and Climate Change works are listed in the HIP in Appendix 4.
-All costs linked with recent Cabinet reports relating to Fire Safety and Climate Change works presented to February 2023 cabinet have been incorporated into either appendix 4 HIP if capital in nature or into appendix 2 HRA BP Projections if revenue in nature. - 1.15 On the 17th November 2022 the Autumn Statement was announced by the Chancellor of Exchequer Jeremy Hunt stating that after a short period of consultation, all social and affordable rent increases in England will be capped at 7% as of April 2023 for a period of 12 months to combat the cost of living crisis and in response to "unprecedent global headwinds" the country is facing. - 1.16 The government regulates how much social housing rents can increase each year.
-Currently Social and Affordable Rents are set at up to the consumer price index (CPI) rate plus 1%.
-If Rent increases had been allowed at this rate then it would have meant potential increases of 11% for the Social and affordable rent dwellings.
-Shared ownership properties rents are inflated annually by retail price index (RPI) +0.5% which would have meant a rent increase of over 14%. - 1.17 The Council calculated the estimated HRA revenue rent loss caused by this 7% rent cap in comparison to the current CPI and RPI models would have been \pounds 1.2m for the 2023/24 Financial year.
-However it was unlikely that such a huge rent increase would have been implemented due to affordability for the tenants.
-It should also be noted that the consultation did also propose rent increases at 5% and 3%.
-If 3% had been chosen, the rent loss could have been as high as \pounds 2.3m. - 1.18 In turn HRA operating costs have inflated at a similar rate so any rent cap below inflation means there is a net loss of income when costs are increasing but rents are not matching the same level of increases.
-It is very uncertain if there will be futher rent caps enforced by the Government after this 1 year period. - 1.19 The Current UK Ecomomic uncertainty, turbulent economy and Cost of Living Crisis has caused inflation to sky rocket.
+A new Housing Fire Safety & Climate Change Team was assembled in 2021/22 to deliver this target with the aims of tackling energy inefficiency through innovation and investment, delivering an improved standard of living in our homes, and decarbonising the built environment and removing the use of fossil fuels in our homes as fast as practicable in accordance with Net Carbon Zero targets.

+The budgets for the Fire Safety and Climate Change works were listed in the HIP in Appendix 4 to the report.
+All costs linked with recent Cabinet reports relating to Fire Safety and Climate Change works presented to February 2023 Cabinet had been incorporated into either Appendix 4 to the report HIP if capital in nature or into Appendix 2 to the report HRA BP Projections if revenue in nature.

+On the 17 November 2022 the Autumn Statement was announced by the Chancellor of Exchequer Jeremy Hunt stating that after a short period of consultation, all social and affordable rent increases in England would be capped at 7% as of April 2023 for a period of 12 months to combat the cost-of-living crisis and in response to "unprecedent global headwinds" the country was facing.

+The government regulated how much social housing rents could increase each year.
+Currently, Social and Affordable Rents were set at up to the consumer price index (CPI) rate plus 1%.
+If Rent increases had been allowed at this rate, then it would have meant potential increases of 11% for the social and affordable rent dwellings.
+Shared ownership properties rents were inflated annually by retail price index (RPI) +0.5% which would have meant a rent increase of over 14%.

+The Council calculated the estimated HRA revenue rent loss caused by this 7% rent cap in comparison to the current CPI and RPI models would have been $\pounds 1.2m$ for the 2023/24 Financial year.
+However, it was unlikely that such a huge rent increase would have been implemented due to affordability for the tenants.
+It should also have been noted that the consultation did also propose rent increases at 5% and 3%.
+If 3% had been chosen, the rent loss could have been as high as $\pounds 2.3m$.

+In turn, HRA operating costs had inflated at a similar rate so any rent cap below inflation meant that there was a net loss of income when costs were Item 9a / Page 3 increasing but rents were not matching the same level of increases.
+It was very uncertain if there would be further rent caps enforced by the Government after this one-year period.

+The Current UK Economic uncertainty, turbulent economy and Cost of Living Crisis had caused inflation to skyrocket.
 Historically RPI% would hover around 1.5-2% but in October 2022 it increased to a high of 14.2%.
-Inflation at this rate has not been seen since the 1970/80's. - 1.20 Many of the HRA's Repairs & Maintenance and Major Captial Works Contracts are linked with annual inflation linked to Retail Price Indexation (RPI) which has meant that the budgets for these works have had to be inflated in line with 10-14% inflation which has been added to this HRA BP and has placed extra unexpected strain on the business model.
+Inflation at this rate had not been seen since the 1970/80's.

+Many of the HRA's Repairs & Maintenance and Major Capital Works Contracts were linked with annual inflation linked to Retail Price Indexation (RPI) which had meant that the budgets for these works had to be inflated in line with 10-14% inflation which had been added to this HRA BP and had placed extra unexpected strain on the business model.